 You decide to buy £1/point of EUR/USD with a Stop placed 20 points from your opening and fill out a deal ticket accordingly.
-You also decide that you would like a trailing stop and therefore tick the 'trailing stop' box (with the 'guaranteed stop' box unticked).
+You also decide that you would like a trailing stop and therefore select 'trailing stop' from the 'stop' drop-down.